 Being convicted of a crime does not necessarily mean that your case is over.
-There are many conditions surrounding a conviction that may give your defense attorney reason to believe that you should file for post conviction and know about post conviction relief process and appeals relief or even a federal Writ of Habeas Corpus.
+There are many conditions surrounding a conviction that may give your post conviction relief attorney reason to believe that you should file for post conviction and know about post conviction relief process and appeals relief or even a federal Writ of Habeas Corpus.
 In some cases, your attorney may even seek relief on your behalf under one or more of these issues.

 Appealing A conviction for Court Decision

 Once a conviction has been handed down by the judge, the defendant has 45 days to file an appeal if they believe the outcome of the case was due to a problem with the trial.
 Your criminal attorneys or post conviction relief attorney will go over every aspect of the trial and look for issues that may have prevented the judge and jury from obtaining an accurate verdict.

 Some of the issues that your attorneys will consider are:

 - Improper use of expert witnesses